 The book The Lean Startup by Eric Ries was a breath of fresh air in the midst of the volumes of business books that already existed.
 The central theme of the book was challenging the way entrepreneurs approach business.

 Eric was pushing the idea that entrepreneurs spend too much time planning and less time doing.
-He thought entrepreneurs make several (and many of the times, costly) mistakes in the process of building their product or service.
-Entrepreneurs sit in boardrooms and make decisions that should otherwise have been taken in the market place.
+He thought entrepreneurs make several (and most of the time, costly) mistakes in the process of building their product or service.
+Entrepreneurs sit in boardrooms and make decisions that should otherwise have been taken in the marketplace.

 The Lean Startup introduced the minimum variable product (MVP) concept.
-The MVP, similar to the atom being the smallest building block of life, is the form your product or service can be introduced in to the market.
-The MVP is not a fully done or completely thought-through concept, but it exist in a useable form that allows the entrepreneur take it to the market place; then, based on real time marketplace feedback, he continues to tweak the product to make it more valuable to the costumers.
+Like the atom being the smallest building block of life, the MVP is the form your product or service can be introduced into the market.
+The MVP is not a fully done or completely thought-through concept, but it exists in a usable form that allows the entrepreneur to take it to the marketplace; then, based on real-time marketplace feedback, he continues to tweak the product to make it more valuable to the costumers.

 Lean startup, in simple speak, is starting a business with the least resources possible – cash, human, material, etc. I have started a few businesses and helped others start businesses as well and many people have the wrong mindset or approach to starting a business.